Last Updated on

 You Are What You Eat!

-You need an actual plan and health insurance for your dog isn’t the answer.
-Spending just a little extra on quality dog food can really make a difference.
-Portion control is also key, even in younger dogs.
-The last 10 to 20% of your dog’s meals is what’s packing on those pounds.
-Ration food and over the long term you’ll notice a difference.
+Portion control is also key, even for younger dogs.
+The last 10 to 20% of your dog’s meals is what’s packing on the pounds.

 Regarding Special Diets

-Under normal circumstances, Hill’s Science Diet Perfect Weight is highly recommended.
-Certain food products cater to dogs with medical conditions.
-There are prescription diets that slow down the effects of kidney disease, heart disease and some types of intestinal problems among other chronic conditions.
-These are usually prescribed to geriatric dogs and could literally be a life saver.
+There are prescription diets that slow down the effects of kidney disease, heart disease and intestinal problems among other conditions.

-Talk with your vet, if your dog suffers from a serious condition, instead of trying to implement a diet change yourself.
+Talk with a vet (if your dog has a serious condition) instead of implementing a diet change yourself.